-The decrease in supply revenue in 2019 as compared to 2018 is due to the timing of orders from our commercialization partners.
-We supply STENDRA/SPEDRA to our collaborations partners on a cost-plus basis.
-The variations in supply revenue are a result of the timing of orders placed by our partners and may or may not reflect end user demand for STENDRA/SPEDRA.
+We supply Qsymia and STENDRA/SPEDRA to our collaboration partners on a cost-plus basis.
+The variations in supply revenue are a result of the timing of orders placed by our partners and may or may not reflect end user demand.
 The timing of purchases by our commercialization partners will be affected by, among other items, their minimum purchase commitments, end user demand, and distributor inventory levels.
 As a result, supply revenue has and will continue to fluctuate materially between reporting periods.